City of Brampton Logo

 As part of the City of Brampton’s commitment to environmental sustainability, we hope that providing the infrastructure to support electric vehicles will encourage more residents to adopt this environmentally-friendly alternative to traditional cars, and lower their carbon footprint.

 Brampton appreciates the support of Partners in Project Green, who provided a grant toward the installation of many of the City’s charging stations.
-The solar-powered carport at the Brampton Soccer Centre was funded by the Province of Ontario's Electric Vehicle Chargers Ontario program.
+The solar-powered carport at the Save Max Sports Centre was funded by the Province of Ontario's Electric Vehicle Chargers Ontario program.

 FAQs